nanab/smartercoffee/README.md

 This command uses an optional parameter `--notify GNOME`.

+This IP Address of the machine can be set via option `-i` whith a default of `192.168.1.2`.

 ## Output Machine Status

 This command is similar to the polling except that it does output the current status of the machine only once.
 It it intended as an integration call with a smart home system which does the permanent monitoring my other means.